WELCOME!

 The wonderful members of my UMD cohort (collectively known as SMAART) were Sigwan Thivierge, Mina Hirzel, Anouk Dieuleveut, Aaron Doliana, _ and Tyler Knowlton.

-Upcoming presentations:
+Upcoming talks:

 Latest papers: